 How I think about buying, selling, and value.

-Your job is not to sell software.
+Your team's job is not to sell software.

 It is to enable decision confidence.
 Buyers are not stuck on price or product.
 They are stuck on the risk of being wrong.
 The seller's job is to reduce that risk systematically.